astral-sh/setup-uv/README.md

 ### Ignore nothing to cache

-By default, the action will fail if there is nothing to cache.
+By default, the action will fail if there is nothing to cache (the uv cache directory does not exist).
 If you want to ignore this, set the `ignore-nothing-to-cache` input to `true`.

 ```yaml
 - name: Ignore nothing to cache